UCloud datacenter migration

 Do I need to do anything?

-If your data is in SDU/K8s — No action needed
+If your data is in SDU/K8s — Data will be automatic migrated

 Your data will be moved automatically during the downtime.
-Once UCloud is back online, everything will be there as before.
-You don't need to do anything.
+Once UCloud is back online your data will be available directely.

 If your data is in AAU/K8s — You must transfer it